• Subscribe

 Photo by Tami Turnbull

-Ladette Randolph is the author of the novel A Sandhills Ballad and the short story collection This is Not the Tropics as well as the editor of two anthologies: A Different Plain and The Big Empty.
+Ladette Randolph is the author of four books: two novels: Haven's Wake and A Sandhills Ballad, the short story collection This is Not the Tropics, and the memoir Leaving the Pink House (forthcoming in fall 2014).
+In addition, she has edited four anthologies: A Different Plain, The Big Empty, and two volumes of the Ploughshares Solos Omnibus.
 She has published stories and essays in numerous literary journals.
 Currently the editor-in-chief of the journal Ploughshares and on the faculty at Emerson College, she was, for many years, an acquiring editor at University of Nebraska Press and prior to that the managing editor of Prairie Schooner.
-She is the recipient of three Nebraska Book Awards, a Rona Jaffe grant, a Pushcart Prize, a Virginia Faulkner award, and has been reprinted in Best New American Voices. ( more )
+She is the recipient of a Nebraska Book Award, a Rona Jaffe grant, a Pushcart Prize, a Virginia Faulkner award, and has been reprinted in Best New American Voices. ( more )

 Books by Ladette Randolph